Are the cities of South Africa water scarce?

 Electricity generation and mining too demand large amounts of water.

 Already we are seeing the conflicting interests.
-Supplying human consumption whilst denying agriculture and industry will mean hungry people without work.
+Supplying human consumption whilst denying agriculture and industry will mean more hungry people and increased unemployment.

 Falkenmark